kaushik912/code_public/blogging/java8/java8-Part1.md

 So we need to specify type like BinaryOperator<Long> , BinaryOperator<Integer> etc.

 ## Function Interface - Revisited
-Now, lets talk about an important interface i.e. Function It is used a lot in Steaming API in Collections ( we'll discussed in another post) Its interface looks like:
+Now, lets talk about an important interface i.e. Function.
+ It is used a lot in Streaming API in Collections ( we'll discussed in another post) Its interface looks like:
 ```
   public interface Function<T,R>{